TrueCP6/streetview-journey/README.md

 # streetview-journey
 For now the only way to use it is to clone, open the project in vs and use it how you like.
 I'm too lazy to make it into a library for now.
-If you have any suggestions or ides make an issue or pull request.
+If you have any suggestions or ideas make an issue or pull request.

 ### Things that can be done with it
 [Playlist of videos](https://www.youtube.com/playlist?list=PL2gaTlKIJh0f7RqPazkAStxvLdSbFrrhy)